soedinglab/MAGma/README.md

 If input bins are not separated by sample IDs, such as when using MetaBAT2 on a concatenated set of contigs, use the `--split` option to automatically separate clusters by sample IDs.

-2. Make sure that headers in the read fastq files have read_id separated from other sequencer specifics by space/tab (not by `.`).
+Make sure that headers in the read fastq files have read_id separated by space/tab (not by `.`) from other sequencer details.
 This is important for `seqtk` to fetch reads correctly.

-`Works: @SRR25448374.1 A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0:CAAGTTATTG+NCGCAGAGTA.length=151#0/1`
+`Correct header: @SRR25448374.1 A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0:CAAGTTATTG+NCGCAGAGTA.length=151#0/1`

 `Doesn't work: @SRR25448374.1.A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0:CAAGTTATTG+NCGCAGAGTA.length=151#0/1`

+fastq and mapid files must have sampleid in the file name.
+(E.g., SRR25448374_1.fastq & SRR25448374_2.fastq or SRR25448374.fastq and SRR25448374_mapids)